New Patients (479) 323-3011

 Can a TMJ disorder affect my sleep?

 Yes, a TMJ disorder can impact your sleep.
 Pain and discomfort in the jaw joint can interfere with rest, leading to sleep disturbances.
-You may find it challenging to get comfortable, affecting your ability to fall asleep and stay asleep, thereby impacting their overall sleep quality.
+You may find it challenging to get comfortable, affecting your ability to fall and stay asleep.
+It impacts your overall sleep quality.